soarlab/paf/README.md

 - [Acknowledgements](#ack)

 # <a name="requirements"></a> Requirements
-PAF has been extensively tested on Ubuntu 16.04 running Python 3.7 (tested also with Python 3.5).
+PAF has been extensively tested only on Ubuntu 16.04 running Python 3.7 (tested also with Python 3.5).
-The global optimizer Gelpia seems to work properly only on Ubuntu 16 (maybe also with Ubuntu 18 at your own risk), thus we inherit the same limitations here in PAF.

 #### Setup
 The script ```install``` attempts to install all the requirements automatically.